networkx/nx-guides/content/algorithms/flow/dinitz_alg.md

 it can do in a day, and if edge connects an intermdiate shipping point and a customer only then we can send the package from that shipping point to that customer.

-Note that the wharehouse node is named as $W$, intermediate shipping points as
+Note that the warehouse node is named as $W$, intermediate shipping points as
 $lw1, lw2, lw3$, and customers as $c1,c2...c20$.

 ```{code-cell} ipython3